-- Accommodate all roadway users with comprehensive street design measures such as "complete streets," including sidewalks, bicycle lanes, and share-the-road signs that provide safe and convenient travel for all users of the roadway.
-TZC P DCEO - New roads should have sidewalks installed on both sides of the road, wide enough to accommodate people walking in groups, or pushing strollers, and individuals with disabilities.
+- Accommodate all roadway users with comprehensive street design measures such as "complete streets," including sidewalks, multi-use trails, bicycle lanes, and share-the-road signs that provide safe and convenient travel for all users of the roadway.
+TZC P DCEO - New roads should have a sidewalk on one side of the road and a wider multi-use path on the other to accommodate people walking in groups or pushing strollers, and individuals with disabilities.
 TZC DCEO - Promote safe roadway crossings for new roads through use of small block sizes and cross-walks.
 TZC DCEO